 # view help for the round function ?round

-We see that if we want a different number of digits, we can type
+You see that if you want a different number of digits, you can type

 If you provide the arguments in the exact same order as they are defined you don’t have to name them: